Travel and Business Expense Procedures

 - Determine that the request for reimbursement is reasonable.

-- Determine that all information requested on the Expense Report has been completed and the preparer has signed the report.
+- Determine that all information requested on the Expense Report has been completed.

 - Verify that the account number(s) to be charged is appropriate, and that sufficient budget funds are available.

-- Upon receipt of the Expense Report Finance Department personnel:
+- Upon receipt of the Expense Report, Finance Department personnel are to:

 - Review the report for appropriateness and compliance with established procedures.

-- If approved, forward the documentation to the Accounts Payable Department for check processing.
+- If approved, the Expense Report will be routed to the Accounts Payable Department for check processing.

-- Presidential Expense Reports should be reviewed and approved by the Vice President for Finance/Treasurer, and the Vice Chairman of the Board of Trustees.
+- Presidential Expense Reports should be reviewed and approved by the Senior Vice President for Finance and Administration, and the Vice Chairman of the Board of Trustees.